 Jennifer’s background is in crematorium management, and she was fortunate to manage a beautiful site in Ayrshire where she was involved in the crematorium from its earliest days.
 She then saw it through its evolution to an award-winning facility, so she understands the practicalities of developing and growing a trusted and respected community asset.
 Her role in the ICCM is to assist members with any queries, particularly regarding Scottish law and to keep members up to date by sharing good news stories and best practice through The Journal.

 Trevor is the Finance and IT Manager for ICCM.
 This means he handles all membership renewals and information to make sure we are getting and keeping in touch with you for updates, courses and legislation.
-He is also responsible for all ICCM financial and management accounting, managing feedback on our courses to improve them and the administration of donations from the ICCM/ OrthoMetals, national recycling of metals scheme.
+He is also responsible for all ICCM financial and management accounting, managing feedback on our courses to improve them and the administration of donations from the ICCM/OrthoMetals, national recycling of metals scheme.

-Sofia’s career in bereavement service started in 2002,covering all aspects of cemetery & crematorium Management.
+Sofia’s career in bereavement service started in 2002, covering all aspects of cemetery & crematorium Management.
 She joined the ICCM in 2019 and uses her vast experience to help members on cemetery and crematorium operational and legislative issues.

 Having served with the ICCM for over two decades Julie’s role has gone through a number of changes.
 She continues to be the focal point for members, helping with their queries.
-She also manages training and development schedule and administers the course certification process.
+She also manages the training and development schedule and administers the course certification process.

 Martin has over 24 years of experience with the Cemetery Operatives Training Scheme (COTS), working with both Berkshire College of Agriculture and the ICCM.
 He progressed from course technician to instructor and later became an NPTC/City & Guilds assessor.
 His extensive hands-on experience across diverse ground conditions and practices makes his knowledge exceptional, and he works alongside instructors who stay current with industry, supplier, and Health & Safety Executive guidance.